Summer’s heat and outside activities can take a toll on your home value.

 - Power wash the outside of your home.

 The heat and humidity can cause mold and mildew to grow faster on your home’s exterior.
 Use a power washer with a mildew remover compatible with your siding.

 Check your deck to see if any boards look like they’re rotting.
 Have them replaced.
-You can also check if your deck needs to be resealed by pouring a little water on it.
+Pour water on your deck to see if the boards should be resealed.
 If the water beads into small puddles, it is okay.
 If it sinks into the wood, you should reseal it to protect against water damage.